kengste/java-concurrency/race-conditions/README.md

 The difference between the `Counter` and `SynchronizedCounter` classes is the use of keyword `synchronized` in the `SynchronizedCounter` class.
 This restricts resource access to only one thread at a time.

-Meanwhile, the `AtomicCounter` class uses the `AtomicLong` class, which ensures READ and WRITE actions are performed atomically, hence eliminating concerns over race conditions related bugs.
+Meanwhile, the `AtomicCounter` class uses the `AtomicLong` class, which ensures READ and WRITE actions are performed atomically, hence eliminating the possibility of race condition related bugs.